-She has a Masters in Arab Studies from Georgetown University and a bachelor’s degree from Webster University in International Relations.
-Prior to her doctoral pursuits, Dahlia worked for the Middle East Institute and Center for Palestine Studies at Columbia University and taught courses on the Middle East and Immigration at a Princeton University annual precollege summer program.
-She has also worked in human rights for several years covering the Middle East and North Africa region.
+In a previous life, I was a history teacher and I've taught courses on the Middle East and Immigration at a Princeton University annual precollege summer program.
+I also worked for the Middle East Institute and Center for Palestine Studies at Columbia University and prior to that in human rights for several years covering the Middle East and North Africa region.

 Certificate in Refugees and Humanitarian Emergencies

 19th and 20th century Middle East and Africa, Transregional and transnational histories, Colonialism, Diaspora, Migration, Empire, Race, Gender, Cross-colonial relationships

 HIST 166 Arab-Israeli Conflict Through Literature and Film (Spring 2021)

 “Cultural Sensitivity in a Military Occupation: The U.S. Military in Iraq,” Rochelle Davis with Dahlia El Zein and Dena Takruri in Anthropology and Global Counterinsurgency.
 (University of Chicago Press: 2010)